 There have been no events between the balance sheet date, and the date on which the financial statements were approved by the Board, which would require adjustment to the financial statements or any additional disclosures.

 31. Group undertakings

 The Group's subsidiary undertakings at 31 March 2024 are shown below.
-Unless otherwise disclosed, all subsidiary undertakings are incorporated in the UK, are 100 per cent owned, and (except for the Limited Liability Partnerships (designated LLP)) with a share class of ordinary shares.
+Unless otherwise disclosed, all subsidiary undertakings are incorporated in the UK, are 100 per cent owned, and with a share class of ordinary shares.